riskycase/multisearch/.github/pull_request_template.md

 ## Checklist

 ### Required changes:
-- [ ] Center the description (Line 17 in HTML file) using a single change in CSS
+- [tick] Center the description (Line 17 in HTML file) using a single change in CSS
 - [ ] Fix JS so that when the search is executed, the search engine is not present in query
 - [ ] Add Google Drive, Google Slides and Google Sheets as a provider